ccjameslai/100-Days-Of-RL-Code/README.md

   ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/pesudo_code_of_Value_iteration.png)

-- ## Monte Carlo Methods | Day 6
+- ## Value function for Monte Carlo Method | Day 6

-  It is a model free based method, which transition model(P) is unknow.
+  Monte Carlo for RL is a model free based method, which transition model(P) is unknow.

   But, the critical concept is the same as model based method, policy evaluation and policy improvement.